Coleridge-Initiative/rich-context-competition/README.md

 1. Download the files in your assigned Box workspace
 1. Test the docker installation:

-    - run "`./rcc.sh build`" using the default provided Dockerfile.
+    - Run "`./rcc.sh build`" using the default provided Dockerfile.
-    - do a "basic test" of the container:
+    - Do a "basic test" of the container:

         - "`./rcc.sh run`"
         - "`./rcc.sh stop`"